techiediaries/techiediaries/_posts/2020/angular-10/2019-7-01-angular-lazy-load-module-example.md

 Let's see a quick example!

-## Prerequisites
+## Setting up an Angular 10 Project

-You need to have Angular CLI 9 installed and an [Angular 9 project](https://www.techiediaries.com/angular/angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient/) with routing setup.
+You need to have Angular CLI 10 installed and an [Angular 10 project](https://www.techiediaries.com/angular/angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient/) with routing setup.

-## Adding an Angular 9 Module
+## Adding an Angular 10 Module

-We can only lazy-load modules in Angular so let's generate a feature module using the Angular CLI:
+We can only lazy-load modules in Angular so let's generate a feature module using the Angular CLI 10:

 ```bash
 $ ng generate module admin